 The Old Library Building is being converted to full student use allowing greater quiet study and communal space in the upper part of hall.
 In addition to the snooker room and music practice room we will offer an exercise room plus a large multi-purpose recreational space that can be adapted as necessary to offer many options including a theatre and meeting forum.

-The University is also upgrading Units 9 and 10.
-These buildings will benefit from new double glazing.
-The hot water system in Unit 8 is being replaced.
+The University has also upgraded Units 9 and 10.
+These buildings now benefit from new double glazing.
+The hot water system in Unit 8 has also been replaced.
 The cycle storage is to be reconfigured with new hoops installed.

-Look out for news of the anniversary celebrations in Hall, to be announced before the start of term.
+Look out for news of the anniversary celebrations in Hall.